brettz9/git-utilities/README.md

 1. See <https://github.com/tjunnone/npm-check-updates/issues/570>; might
-    split up so as to also be able to query `npm view . repository` (or `npm view <npm-pkg-name> repository`) and use that as a base to check (via `HEAD` or API requests the presence of CHANGES files, licenses, etc.) and also to use npm packages for opening their Github commit history, etc. URLs.
+    split up so as to also be able to query `npm view . repository` (or `npm view <npm-pkg-name> repository`) and use that as a base to check (via `HEAD` or API requests the presence of CHANGES files, releases (with text) licenses, etc.) and also to use npm packages for opening their Github commit history, etc. URLs.
     1. Allow likes of ncu to choose a package by number, then querying it (with an option to query old version?), e.g., to get CHANGES, `/commits` URL, main `/tree` URL, etc.